-- 2.2.10 In case the approval of NO_x Technical Files and issue of EIAPP Certificates (Form 2.4.40) for the above engines are made by other Administrations, the said documents may be recognized by the Register upon their proper consideration. - 2.2.11 The Tier and on/off status of marine diesel engines installed on board a ship to which the EIAPP Certificates have been issued confirming that they are certified to both Tier II and Tier III or that they are certified to Tier II only shall be recorded in such logbook at entry into and exit from a NO_x Tier III emission control area, or when the on/off status changes within such an area, together with the date, time and position of the ship.
+- 2.2.10 In case the approval of NO_x Technical Files and issue of EIAPP Certificates (Form 2.4.40) for the above engines are made by other Administrations, the said documents may be recognized by the Register upon their proper consideration. - 2.2.11 The Tier and on/off status of marine diesel engines installed on board a ship to which the EIAPP Certificates have been issued confirming that they are certified to both Tier II and Tier III or that they are certified to Tier II only shall be recorded in such logbook as prescribed by the Administration at entry into and exit from an emission control area designated under regulation 13.6 of Annex VI to MARPOL 73/78, or when the on/off status changes within such an area, together with the date, time and position of the ship.